lacontrevoie/rs-short/README.md

 - Easily customizable assets, contact details, and hoster information
 - Light / dark theme
 - Only needs a SQLite database to work
-- Localization (available in French and English)
+- Localization (available in French and English, please translate!)
 - Basic protection against spambots (captcha with a customizable difficulty)
 - Active **detection of phishing links** (detects "suspicious activity")
 - Counting clicks